 - thiazolidinediones, such as rosiglitazone (Avandia)

 All of these drugs have the potential to interact with other medications.
-Extra caution should be taken with sulfonylureas, metaformin, and thiazolidinediones.
-This is particularly the case for people with any of the following conditions:
+People should take extra caution with sulfonylureas, metformin, and thiazolidinediones, particularly when they are taking them to treat any of the following conditions:

 - liver dysfunction